iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ???+ info "Understanding what happened"
     1. You created a Knative service with two revisions, sample-app-v1 (baseline) and sample-app-v2 (candidate).
     2. You generated requests for the Knative service using a Fortio job.
 At the start of the experiment, 100% of the requests are sent to the baseline and 0% to the candidate.
     3. You created an Iter8 experiment with canary testing and progressive deployment patterns.
-In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that the candidate satisfied all objectives, identified the candidate as the winner, progressively shifted traffic from the baseline to the candidate, and eventually promoted the candidate using the `kubectl apply` command.
+In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that the candidate satisfied all objectives, identified the candidate as the winner, progressively shifted traffic from the baseline to the candidate, and eventually promoted the candidate using the `kubectl apply` command embedded within its finish action.
     4. Had the candidate failed to satisfy objectives, then the baseline would have been promoted.